brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==

 = 1.0.5 =
-- Fix: Correctly check if Elementor actually is active before using its methods, This fixes errors for sites using older versions of PHP where Elementor does not actually get activated.
+- Fix: Correctly check if Elementor actually is active before using its methods.
+This fixes errors for sites using older versions of PHP where Elementor does not actually get activated.

 = 1.0.4 =
 - Improvement: Use Elementor's created instance when rendering the markup for header/footer - Credits <a href="https://github.com/itay9001">itay9001</a>